 - 31.1.
 Where non-conformities with regards to the implementation of the Remedy Plan are detected, they shall be addressed according to Section 2.7 and Subsection "Audit results" 4.3.11 to 4.3.20 of FSC-STD-20-001 General Requirements for FSC Accredited Certification Bodies. - a.
-Failure to correct non-conformities shall result in suspension or withdrawal, as per the above standard, of: - i.
-For conversion\: The Organization\'s FSC forest management certificate of the Management Unit\. - ii.
-For unacceptable activities\: FSC forest management certificate(s) or other FSC certificate(s) of organization(s) within the corporate group\ - b.
-If The Organization\ or an organization within the corporate group\ has not achieved FSC forest management certification or other FSC certification: failure to correct non-conformities may result in suspension of the remedy process\. - c.
-If the corporate group\ fails to correct non-conformities it may result in disassociation\ from FSC according to FSC-PRO-01-009 Processing FSC Policy for Association Complaints.
+If an organization(s) within the corporate group\ has achieved any FSC forest management certificate(s) or other FSC certificate(s) of that have been achieved after completion of 30.8. above, failure to correct non-conformities shall result in suspension or withdrawal, as per the above standard. - b.
+If an organization within the corporate group\ has not achieved FSC forest management certification or other FSC certification: failure to correct non-conformities may result in suspension of the remedy process\. - c.
+If the corporate group\ fails to correct non-conformities it may result in disassociation\ from FSC according to FSC-PRO-01-009 Processing FSC Policy for Association Complaints. - 31.2.

-- 31.2.
 When non-conformities have been detected, the Third Party Verifier\ shall submit a report to FSC that outlines the findings.
-Summaries of this report shall be made publicly available\ on the FSC Remedy Framework Website\. - 31.3.
-The Organization\ or the corporate group\ shall continue monitoring after the Initial Implementation Threshold\ or the Association Threshold\ has been achieved and until full implementation of the Remedy Plan(s) has been achieved. - 31.4.
-Annual monitoring of The Organization\ or the corporate group\ by the Third Party Verifier\ shall continue until full implementation of the Remedy Plan is verified, with input from: - a.
-For conversion\: Impacted rights holders\, affected stakeholders\ and experts - b.
-For unacceptable activities\: Core Dialogue Group(s)\, impacted rights holders\, affected stakeholders\, and experts.
+Summaries of this report shall be made publicly available\ on the FSC Remedy Framework Website\.

+- 31.3.
+The corporate group\ shall continue monitoring after the Association Threshold\ has been achieved and until full implementation of the Remedy Plan(s) has been achieved. - 31.4.
+Annual monitoring of the corporate group\ by the Third Party Verifier\ shall continue until full implementation of the Remedy Plan is verified, with input from Core Dialogue Group(s)\, impacted rights holders\, affected stakeholders\, and experts.